grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## General plot and character edits (throughout book)
 :plot:
+* [ ] convert latex style emdashes --- to md style -- on all files
 * [ ] You might have to reconsider shutters open, "stacks blowing flame" --- diesel subs exhausted below the surface
 	* (see notes in research files)
 	* Maybe.
 There's an argument that a cargo sub might trade off a quieter under-water exhaust system for the fact that a diesel plume would be pretty hard to detect at night --- which is when they would do most of their surface-diesel running